tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 ### Participants

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
-In Experiment 1, 252 participants were initially recruited.
-Data from 17 participants were corrupted due to experimenter error, and six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
+In Experiment 1, 235 participants were initially recruited.
+Data from six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
 The average age of participants was 34.3 years (SD = 10.2).
 Most participants (76%) reported using a calculator to complete the task.

 ### Materials and Design